A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: HYDRA

 \subsubsection{Novelty Determination}

-Each novelty monitor generates information about the existence of novelty based on various aspects of agent behavior (input space, state transitions, performance quality).
-The novelty determination component collects information from all the novelty monitors and determines if novelty has been introduced and the agent's domain be adapted.
-We have explored several approaches to implement this component, but eventually implemented domain-specific decision rules.
-Designing more sophisticated novelty detection rules and a domain-independent approach to create them is a topic for future work.
+Each novelty monitor generates information about the existence of novelty based on various aspects of agent behavior (unknown objects in the observation space, environment transitions, and performance quality).
+The novelty determination component collects information from all novelty monitors as well as some other observations about the agent (e.g., success or failure at the overall task) and determines if novelty has been introduced and the agent's domain needs to be adapted.
+We have explored several approaches for this component, but eventually implemented domain-specific decision rules.
+Table \ref{tab:monitors} summarizes novelty detectors built for different domains.

-\begin{example} For the ScienceBirds environment, we declare that novelty has been detected if the unknown object novelty monitor detected novelty.
-Otherwise, we declare that novelty has been detected only if the other at least one of the other two novelty monitors exceeds a threshold for more than $3$ consecutively episodes.
-For the Cartpole++ environment, only the planning domain inconsistency novelty detector was used as it was accurate enough.
-For the PogoStick environment, we infer the existence of novelty based on if there are unknown objects on the scene or the inconsistency score is higher than a threshold. \end{example}